miamoh/angular100-labs-2020-02-24/Ch01-Overview/1vs-code/optional-github.md

 ![](screenshots/git-add-origin.png)

-1.  and paste them into the command prompt in your my-angular-course directory.
+1.  and paste them into the command prompt in your my-angular-albums directory.
 ![](screenshots/git-add-remote.png)

 ### **Part 2 PUSHING CHANGES TO GITHUB**